teateatime/teateatime/README.md

 ### About Me :

-- :telescope: I’m currently working on a job hunting platform project that encompasses TypeScript and React.js as the frontend and C#/ASP.NET and PyTorch as the backend.

 - :zap: In my free time, I like to play videogames, anime, and improve my overall skills as a developer.

 ### :hammer_and_wrench: Languages and Tools :